badola/blog/cpp/if_you_see_cut_paste.md

     std::rotate(s.rbegin(), s.rbegin() + 1, s.rend());
     // s is now "eabcd"

-However, we can create a high-level cut-paste algorithm using rotate, which would be independent of the direction.
+However, we can create a high level abstration of cut-paste algorithm using rotate which would be independent of the paste_location.
 This algorithm would, however, increase the requirement of the `Iterator` from `LegacyForwardIterator` to `LegacyRandomAccessIterator`.

     template<typename Iter> // Iter models LegacyRandomAccessIterator